rutrut6969/backendWebDesign/README.md

 - **Two-Factor Authentication**: Added for enhanced security.
 - **Rate Limiting**: Implemented to prevent brute force attacks.
 - **Device Tracking**: Monitors user devices for suspicious activity.
+- **Helmet**: Implemented to set various HTTP headers for security, including:
+  - **Content Security Policy**: Restricts the sources from which content can be loaded.
+  - **Cross-Origin Resource Policy**: Set to `same-origin` to restrict access to the same origin.
+  - **Referrer Policy**: Set to `no-referrer` to prevent sending referrer information.
+  - **Strict-Transport-Security**: Enforces HTTPS for one year, including subdomains.
+  - **X-Content-Type-Options**: Prevents MIME-sniffing.
+  - **X-Frame-Options**: Prevents clickjacking by allowing framing only from the same origin.
+  - **X-XSS-Protection**: Enabled to protect against cross-site scripting attacks.

+- **Session Management**: Implemented using `express-session` to manage user sessions securely.
+  - User ID is stored in the session upon successful login.
+  - Sessions are cleared upon logout (if implemented).

+- **Rate Limiting**: Implemented to prevent brute force attacks on authentication routes.
+- **Two-Factor Authentication**: Added for enhanced security during user login.
+- **Device Tracking**: Monitors user devices for suspicious activity.

 ### Error Handling